Casper Ruud advances to National Bank Open quarterfinals - WHIZ News

 “It was a tough battle.
 The first two sets were 2 hours and 20 minutes,” Rudd said.
 “Good intensity and I was feeling it a bit in the legs.
 Luckily, there was some rain, which gave me some time to breath out and regain some energy.
 I can thank the weather gods today, giving me some extra time and energy.”

-Ruud will face sixth-seeded Felix Auger-Aliassime of Canada, the Montreal player who beat Britain’s Cameron Norrie 6-3, 6-4.
+Ruud will face sixth-seeded Felix Auger-Aliassime, the 22-year-old from Montreal who beat Britain’s Cameron Norrie 6-3, 6-4.
+Auger-Aliassime had 22 aces.

+“That was a very convincing win,” Auger-Aliassime said.
+“I served really well but I felt like I was also putting a lot of pressure on him at every opportunity that I had.”

+Gael Monfils, the No. 17 seed from France, retired early in the second set of his match against British qualifier Jack Draper.
+Monfils, who trailed 6-2, 0-2, received treatment on his right ankle area but couldn’t continue.

-In the night session, seventh-seeded Jannik Sinner of Italy opposed Pablo Carreno Busta of Spain.
+In the night session, Pablo Carreno Busta of Spain beat seventh-seeded Jannik Sinner of Italy 6-2, 6-4.